-- The agreed-upon high population growth scenario and associated land requirement forecast as outlined in Section 1.4; - The intent to accommodate a minimum 50-year residential, commercial and industrial land supply; and - The Future Growth Areas may also include lands that represent a logical extension of the Town beyond the 50 year requirement.
+- The agreed-upon high population growth scenario and associated land requirement forecast as outlined in Section 1.4. - The intent to accommodate long-term residential, commercial, and industrial land supplies, and - The growth areas may also include lands that represent a logical extension of the Town beyond the 50-year requirement.

-- 1) Subject to the policies contained in Section 2.11, future expansion of the Town shall be in accordance with the Future Growth Areas as shown in Map 2. - 2) In order that the development rights of landowners are not overly restricted, some development and subdivision of land may be permitted in a Future Growth Area in advance of annexation by the Town, in order to allow for future growth without impacting the ability of the Town to grow in the future.
-Development may be permitted for the following uses: - (a) Farmstead separation, vacant first parcel, or physical severance; - (b) Country residential subdivision in accordance with Policy 2.6.1; - (c) The expansion of existing industrial uses located within the NW 13-73-6-W6M and NE 13-73-6-W6M; - (d) A residence where permitted in the County's Land Use Bylaw; - (e) Home based businesses; - (f) Public uses and utilities; - (g) Recreational uses; and
+- 1) Subject to the policies contained in Section 2.11, future expansion of the Town to accommodate future residential, commercial, or industrial growth shall be in accordance with the Future Growth Areas as shown in Map 2. - 2) In order that the development rights of landowners are not overly restricted, some development and subdivision of land may be permitted in a Growth Area in advance of annexation by the Town, to allow for some future growth without impacting the ability of the Town to grow in the future.
+Development may be permitted for the following uses: - (a) Farmstead separation, vacant first parcel, or physical severance, - (b) Country residential subdivision in accordance with Policy 2.6(2), - (c) A residence where permitted in the County's LUB, - (d) Home based businesses, - (e) Public uses and utilities, - (f) Recreational uses, and

-- (h) Other uses, such as unforeseen development that is mutually beneficial to the County and Town.
-The application shall be reviewed on its individual merits. - 3) All rezoning and permit applications shall be consistent with the municipalities' policy directions and both municipalities shall be in agreement. - 4) When a subdivision application triggers the dedication of Municipal Reserve (MR), the balance of the MR shall be deferred, through the registration of a Deferred Reserve Caveat to ensure that the MR is available for use by the Town following annexation for future parks and open space development.
-Exceptions to this policy may be considered if MR is required for trail development pursuant to Policy 2.8(3), or buffering between incompatible land uses. - 5) Landscaped or treed buffers, berming, and/or fencing, provided in accordance with the requirements of the LUB of the municipality having jurisdiction, shall be provided along the boundaries of residential developments or subdivisions that are located adjacent to industrial areas, rail lines or truck routes.
+- (g) Other unforeseen developments that are mutually beneficial to the County and Town.
+The application shall be reviewed on its individual merits. - 3) All rezoning and permit applications shall be consistent with the relevant planning policies of the respective municipalities. - 4) When a subdivision application triggers the dedication of Municipal Reserve (MR), the balance of the MR shall be deferred, through the registration of a Deferred Reserve Caveat to ensure that the MR is available for use by the Town following annexation for future park and open space development.
+Exceptions to this policy may be considered if MR is required for trail development pursuant to Section 2.8 or buffering between incompatible land uses. - 5) Landscaped or treed buffers, berming, and/or fencing, provided in accordance with the requirements of the LUB of the municipality having jurisdiction, shall be provided along the boundaries of residential developments or subdivisions that are located adjacent to industrial areas, rail lines or truck routes.